Mill Reef: 1972: four-year-old season

 After his recovery, Mill Reef was trained for an autumn campaign and a return to the Prix de l'Arc de Triomphe in October.
-During a routine training gallop, however, he stumbled and shattered his foreleg.
+During a routine training gallop, however, on 30 August he stumbled and shattered his foreleg.
 Charles Allen, a veterinary specialist, was flown in.
 Mill Reef's fracture was complicated.
 A triangularly shaped piece of bone about two and a half inches long was broken from the lower end of the cannon bone and was considerably displaced.
 The inner sesamoid bone was completely shattered and the rim of the top of the main pastern bone was damaged.
 It seemed likely that the inner sesamoid bone was the first to break, with the result on the next step that the fetlock was not braced and the foot and the pastern were pointing outwards.
 The sheer pressure of the horse's weight caused the crumbling of the rim of the pastern bone and the breaking of the cannon bone.

 It was decided that an operation would be performed in a building in Ian Balding's yard.
 Over a span of six hours, a simplified stainless-steel compression plate held by three screws was used to pin the broken pieces to the cannon bone.
 The injuries on the sesamoid bone or the rim of the pastern were avoided.
 The operation was successful.
 Professor Edwin James Roberts performed the operation and Mill Reef's life was saved.
-His stable lad, John Hallum, played a major role in nursing him for three months.
-After the painstaking operation, Mill Reef's racing career was over and he became a stallion at The National Stud in Newmarket.
+His stable lad, John Hallum, played a major role in nursing him for three months, six weeks of which saw the horse in plaster.
+After the painstaking operation, Mill Reef's racing career was over and he became a stallion at The National Stud in Newmarket in 1973.